QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 Evidently, :math:`p_{t, t+1}, p_{t,t+2}` are inversely related to
 appropriate corresponding gross interest rates on government debt

-In the spirit of Barro (1979) :cite:`Barro1979`, the stochastic process of government expenditures is exogenous
+In the spirit of Barro (1979) :cite:`Barro1979`, government expenditures are governed by an exogenous stochastic process

 Given initial conditions :math:`b_{-2,0}, b_{-1,0}, z_0, i_0`, where
 :math:`i_0` is the initial Markov state, the government chooses a